-TR = your marginal tax rate Ra = the return you expect in the after-tax investment Rp = the return you expect in the tax-deferred investment would get in a tax-deferred account after it, too, had been taxed at some point in the future.
-Let's take an example.
+TR = your marginal tax rate Ra = the return you expect in the after-tax investment Rp = the return you expect in the tax-deferred investment

 Any earnings in the after-tax account will be taxed.
 Therefore, the equivalent rates of return in a tax-deferred or after-tax account can be expressed as (1-TR) Ra = Rp, which can be restated as Ra = Rp / (1-TR).